 She is thoroughly unprepared when the aborigines tell her to take off her fancy clothes and put on a smelly old smock.
 They then throw her purse and her clothing into a fire and tell her she will accompany them on a walkabout – a trek through the desert with them.
 It is the beginning of an amazing initiation experience!

-The aborigines appear primitive, but she soon finds out they are experts at communicating telepathically, healing the sick and injured in amazing ways, talking with wild animals, finding food and water where none appears to be, and much more.
+The aborigines appear primitive, but she soon finds out they are experts at communicating telepathically, healing the sick and injured in amazing ways, talking with wild animals, finding food and water where there appears to be none, and much more.

-Anyone who wants a glimpse into the more advanced side of the aboriginal world will enjoy this very simply written and very interesting story.
-I have heard that not all of the incidents were true, and that the author put the book together using some incidents that she just heard about.
-Even if true, this does not diminish the book one bit in my mind, as it will still open the mind of anyone who truly reads it without judgment.
+Anyone who wants a glimpse into a different way of living will enjoy this very simply written and very interesting story.
+Some people say that not all of the incidents were true, and that the author put the book together using some incidents that she just heard about.
+Even if true, in my mind this does not diminish the book one bit.
+It will still open the mind of anyone who truly reads it without judgment.

 This book, along with a few others, can remind one that some of our ideas of “civilization” are not quite as advanced in some ways as we may think.
 Cultures that have been on earth for literally thousands of years have much to teach us if we will listen.
 In our haste to keep up with the latest news and gadgets, the modern world has forgotten the wisdom and beauty of Native people all over the world.